steptools/NC.js/README.md

   > npm run make-release
   ```
   ------------------------------------------------------------------------------

-  11. Start a server
+ Start a server

-  If a server doesn't need to be rebuilt, this will be faster than making.
+  If a server doesn't need to be rebuilt, this will be faster than making everytime.

   ```
   > npm start